 How to get the best price for your item

-Our listing and pricing tips will help you get the best price for any item you're selling.
+Our listing and pricing tips will help you get the best price for any item you're selling on Trade Me.

 Whether you’re selling a beautiful guitar or a scratched-but-functioning fishing rod, have a peek at similar listings before you create yours.
 Note their start price, how much interest there is, and what they end up selling for.